Online Program Overview

-This program is designed both for professionals with direct responsibility for industrial hygiene and for those managing the health and safety function.
-As a participant in this continuing education course, you will learn the concepts critical to creating a safe work environment and hone your technical expertise in protecting employees from workplace health hazards.
+This online program is designed both for professionals with direct responsibility for industrial hygiene and for those managing the health and safety function.
+As a participant, you will learn the concepts critical to creating a safe work environment and hone your technical expertise in protecting employees from workplace health hazards.

 Industrial hygiene concepts covered in this course include: